Collinear Factorization at sub-asymptotic kinematics and validation in a diquark spectator model: Summary and conclusions

 \subsection{Beyond Deep Inelastic Scattering}

-The model used in this study has an even richer structure than summarized so far, as it also includes $e+p$ resonant quasi-elastic scattering and the interference between this and the DIS scattering.
-(In fact, suitably generalized to higher mass resonances, the model may prove to be an useful tool in the study of quark-hadron duality~\cite{Melnitchouk:2005zr}, potentially allowing one to access PDFs in lepton-proton scattering processes at even higher $x_B$ than currently possible.)
+The model used in this study has richer structure than exploited in the validation of collinear factorization of the cross section's DIS component.
+Indeed the model also includes $e+p$ resonant quasi-elastic scattering and the interference between this and the DIS scattering.
+(Suitably generalized to higher mass resonances, the model may thus also prove to be an useful tool in the study of quark-hadron duality~\cite{Melnitchouk:2005zr}, potentially allowing one to access PDFs in lepton-proton scattering processes at even higher $x_B$ than currently possible.)

-With a gauge-invariant decomposition of the physical process into these 3 pieces, we have shown that the interference and resonance contribution to the transverse $F_T$ structure function exhibit an approximate $1/Q^2$ and $1/Q^4$ scaling.
-Thus one can also envision using model pseudo-data to test how effectively a phenomenological HT piece can decouple these from the DIS contribution in a PDF fit.
+With a gauge-invariant decomposition of the physical process into DIS, resonance and interference processes, we have shown that the interference and resonance contribution to the transverse $F_T$ structure function exhibit an approximate $1/Q^2$ and $1/Q^4$ scaling.
+Thus one can also envision using model pseudo-data to test how effectively a phenomenological HT piece can decouple these from the DIS contribution in a PDF fit \cite{Krause-etal-inprep}.

-The longitudinal $F_L$ structure function, instead, is constrained at smaller $x$ by gauge invariance and does not exhibit the strongly ordered power-law scaling of its 3 components exhibited by $F_T$.
-Rather, all components are of the same order of magnitude and its $F_L^\DIS$ DIS component may substantially deviate from a CF calculation.
-In fact, small-$x$ tensions between data and CF calculations have been recently exposed by small-$x_B$ measurements at HERA \cite{Andreev:2013vha,Abramowicz:2014jak,Abramowicz:2015mha}.
-A CF analysis of $F_L$ in this region would require a NLO model calculation that is outside of the scope of the present article, but remains an interesting exercise for the future.
+The longitudinal $F_L$ structure function, instead, is further constrained by gauge invariance and does not exhibit the strongly ordered power-law scaling observed in the case of $F_T$.
+Rather, its DIS, resonance and interference components are all of the same order of magnitude -- an effect we traced back to the small-$x_B$ behavior of the longitudinal $P_L^{\mu\nu}$ projector.
+This is therefore a model-independent result and may have a bearing also for a CF analysis of real $F_L$ measurements, with the factorized $F_L^\text{CF}$ free to increase as an inverse power of $x_B$ at small values of the Bjorken invariant while the full $F_L \to 0$ as $x_B \to 0$.
+In fact, recent measurements at HERA \cite{Andreev:2013vha,Abramowicz:2014jak,Abramowicz:2015mha} have revealed small-$x_B$ tensions between data and CF calculations, part of which may be explained by our observation.
+A more detailed CF analysis of $F_L$ at small $x_B$ would require a NLO model calculation that is outside of the scope of the present article but remains an interesting exercise for the future.

 \begin{appendix}